 Partial scholarship from the Government of Flanders

-A limited number of partial scholarships (reduction in tuition fee and a monthly grand) is available from the Foreign Affairs office of the Government of Flanders to students from countries with which the Foreign Affairs office has a bilateral agreement.
-C-MAT obtained a limited number of these partial scholarships for academic year 2017-2018.
+A limited number of partial scholarships (reduction in tuition fee and a monthly grant) may be available from the Foreign Affairs office of the Government of Flanders to students from countries with which the Foreign Affairs office has a bilateral agreement.
+C-MAT obtained a limited number of these partial scholarships for academic year 2019-2020.

 You should also bear in mind that partial scholarships are in great demand.
 The chances of being granted a partial scholarship are therefore slim.

 Please indicate your interest in the partial scholarships when filling in the application form, using the online application tool.
-The selection for scholarship students will be made in June 2017.
+The selection for scholarship students will be made at the latest in June 2019.

 Other financial scholarships